WICG/storage-buckets/explainer.md

 the use of buckets.
 The Chrome team thinks developers should be able to use all available quota for an origin in one storage bucket.

+## Privacy and Security considerations

+The Storage Buckets API and its implementation do not introduce any new security concerns.
+This feature does not expose any new sensitive information, and information stored in buckets follows the same-origin principle.
+Data stored in buckets is no more broadly or narrowly accessible than data stored traditionally (i.e. in the default bucket).
+In either case, data is only accessible within the same storage partition.

+Storage Buckets give site authors more fine-grained control over data deletion by offering several methods for deleting specific buckets (manually, via expiration, Clear-Site-Data).
+Overall, this encourages sites to keep less data.
+However, buckets do not improve or detract from an end user's ability to manage their own data, so the privacy impact is minimal.

 ## Considered alternatives

 ### Expose the API off of navigator.storage.buckets